ROGER MILLER -- COUNTRY'S WACKY WORDSMITH

 But with the help of my finaglin’ uncle. . .

 Suddenly, the poooor boy from Oklahoma was the hottest star in Nashville.
 In two years, he won eleven Grammys, had his own TV show, flew in a Lear Jet.
-Then one morning outside Chicago, he spotted yellow letters on a red barn — “Trailers for sale or rent.”
-By summer, “King of the Road” was a multi-million seller on both country and pop charts.
+Then one morning outside Chicago, he spotted yellow letters on a red barn reading “Trailers for sale or rent.”
+By summer, “King of the Road” topped both country and pop charts.

 ‘’Roger was responsible for making country music cool to the pop music world,” Kris Kristofferson remembered.